vatpac-technology/sops/docs/controller-skills/helicopters.md

     **AD SMC**: "POL2, ground taxi via A, F2, hold short runway 12."

 #### Air Taxi
 When Air Taxiing, helicopter must follow the specified taxiways while remaining within ground effect and operating at a speed less than 20KT.
+SMC will issue air taxi instructions in the same way as taxi instructions for fixed-wing aircraft, following standard taxi routes where relevant.

 A helicopter must receive explicit clearance to cross a runway during an air taxi.

 !!! phraseology
     **CS SMC**: "HLTK501, air taxi via A, hold short Y."